logohighlands

 Clans, Kilts & Tartans

 You can't talk of the Highlands without talking of clans and kilts and tartans.
 A "clan" is a sort of tribe — a group of people who belong to the same extended family, or have the same historic origin.
 In the past, each part of the Highlands was the territory of a clan.
 Clans were closely linked communities, each with its own chief.
 Clans were — and still are — distinguished by their tartan.
-A tartan is a specific design, a criss-cross of couloured threads, which is used for ceremonial clothes, such as the kilt or the plaid.
+A tartan is a specific design, a criss-cross of coloured threads, which is used for ceremonial clothes, such as the kilt or the plaid.

 There are also military tartans too, each Scottish regiment having its own tartan.